-Widgets primarily relies on classnames for CSS selectors, rather than fixed node path selectors.
-Using classnames allows for the HTML structure to be changed without breaking selectors.
-For example, the selector ".cx-webchat .cx-message" is all that is needed to target message bubbles inside WebChat.
+Widgets primarily relies on class names for CSS selectors, rather than fixed node path selectors.
+Using class names allows for the HTML structure to be changed without breaking selectors.
+For example, the selector ".cx-webchat .cx-message" is all that's needed to target message bubbles inside WebChat.
 Using a fixed node path equivalent, like "div.cx-webchat > div.cx-body > div.cx-transcript > div.cx-message-group > div.cx-message" creates a dependency on the HTML node type and structure.
 If any changes are made to WebChat's HTML structure, this CSS selector will break.
-Use the smallest necessary specificity in your selectors and try to use classnames only.
+Use the smallest necessary specificity in your selectors and try to use class names only.

-Be careful not to modify the structure and functionality of the CSS when you make changes.
-Otherwise, it won't work properly.
-In particular, avoid setting the following CSS properties: height, width, thickness, size, and visibility, or any other properties that change the structure of widgets.
-These properties are not supported, and changing them can break widget stability and usability.
+Be careful not to modify the structure and functionality of the CSS when you make your changes.
+Otherwise, it won't work right.

+In particular, you must avoid setting the following CSS properties: height, width, thickness, size, and visibility; or any other properties that change the structure of widgets.
+These properties are not supported.
+Changing them can break widget stability and usability.

-By default, the Widgets CSS uses the Roboto font, available at <https://fonts.google.com>.
+By default, the Widgets CSS uses the Roboto font, available at <https://fonts.google.com/>